Team2530/RobotCode/README.md

 Code for robot - Please use appropriate names

+THINGS TO DO
-Add your name to the "Contributors" comment in Team2530.cpp!
+-Add your name to the "Contributors" comment in Team2530.cpp!
+-Test Arm and Pneumatics shooter code